fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/awards.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Award Profile
+# Awards [/api/v2/awards/]

-These endpoints are used to power USAspending.gov's award profile pages.
+This endpoint is used to power USAspending.gov's award profile pages.
 This data can be used to view details about a specific award.

-# Group Award Page

-These endpoints support the individual Award pages that display data for a specific award type.

-## Awards [/api/v2/awards/{award_id}/]
+## Return data associated with award profile [GET /api/v2/awards/{award_id}/]

 This endpoint returns a list of data that is associated with the award profile page.

 + Parameters
     + award_id: `TEST` (required, string)
         Accepts the v2 generated award hash or internal database id.

-### Award [GET]

 + Request A request with a contract id (application/json)
     + Parameters